projectcalico/calico/docs/source/contribute.rst

 organization someone at your organization needs to sign the `Corporate Contributor Agreement <http://www.projectcalico.org/community/corporate-contributor-agreement/>`__.

-US Government employees should not sign the Individual Contributor greement.
+US Government employees should not sign the Individual Contributor agreement.
 Instead, someone with authority to sign on behalf of your agency should sign the `U.S. Government Contributor Agreement <http://www.projectcalico.org/community/us-government-contributor-agreement/>`__.